LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-oo/_index.md

 ## Introduction
 Sally has gotten the ball rolling by adding a `Job` class, along with classes to represent the individual properties of a job: `Employer`, `Location`, `PositionType`, and `CoreCompetency`.
 She completed the Employer class, and she left you the task of filling in the others.

-As the team gets closer to deploying the app—and abandoning the test data they’ve been using—they’ll want an easy way to add and remove jobs via an user interface.
+As the team gets closer to deploying the app—and abandoning the test data they’ve been using—they’ll want an easy way to add and remove jobs via a user interface(UI).
 Before that, however, you need to finish shifting the project to an object-oriented design.

 ## Why Change to Object-Oriented?
 Working with data stored as strings in HashMaps and ArrayLists isn’t a good long-term solution, for reasons that we point out below.